^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-To date, sepsis in children remains the leading cause of hospital mortality among patients in childhood.
+To date, sepsis in children remains the leading cause of hospital mortality among pediatric patients.

-Over the past 10 years, children have been using the definition of sepsis adopted in adults, with different critical thresholds for SSER.
-Meanwhile, it is known that the proportion of children with concomitant diseases (including those with impaired immunity) among sick children with severe sepsis exceeds that of adults.
+Over the past 10 years, the definition of sepsis in children has been used as in adults, with different critical threshold values of SIRS.
+Meanwhile, it is known that the proportion of children with concomitant diseases (including immune disorders) among sick children with severe sepsis exceeds that in adults.

 Currently, sepsis is understood as a systemic inflammatory reaction with a suspected or proven infection (bacterial, viral, fungal or rickettsial origin).

-Severe sepsis ranks fourth among all causes of death of children under 1 year and the second among causes of death of children from 1 year to 14 years.
-In 1995, there were more than 42,000 cases of bacterial or fungal sepsis in children in the United States with a lethality of 10.3% (ie, about 4,300 patients, or 7% of all child mortality).
-The cost of treating sepsis in children in the United States is $ 1.97 billion per year.
+Severe sepsis is the fourth leading cause of death in children under 1 year of age and the second leading cause of death in children aged 1 to 14 years.
+In 1995, more than 42,000 cases of bacterial or fungal sepsis in children were reported in the United States, with a mortality rate of 10.3% (i.e., about 4,300 patients, which is 7% of all child mortality).
+The cost of treating sepsis in children in the United States is $1.97 billion per year.

 Classification of sepsis

-The syndrome of a systemic inflammatory reaction is the presence of at least two of the following four criteria, one of which is necessarily an abnormal temperature or the number of leukocytes.
+Systemic inflammatory response syndrome - the presence of at least two of the following four criteria, one of which must be an abnormal temperature or white blood cell count.

-2. tachycardia, defined as the average heart rate, exceeding two quadratic deviations from the age norm (in the absence of external and painful stimuli, long-term use of drugs) for more than 30 minutes, for children under 1 year - bradycardia, defined as the average heart rate less than 10th age percentile (in the absence of an external vagal stimulus, the appointment of beta-adrenoblockers or congenital heart defects) lasting more than 30 minutes,
+2. tachycardia, defined as an average heart rate exceeding two square deviations from the age norm (in the absence of external and painful stimuli, long-term medication use) for more than 30 minutes, for children under 1 year - bradycardia, defined as an average heart rate less than the 10th age percentile (in the absence of an external vagal stimulus, the use of beta-blockers or congenital heart defects) lasting more than 30 minutes,

-3. the average frequency of respiratory movements exceeding two quadratic deviations from the age norm, or the need for ventilation in an acute disease, not associated with general anesthesia or neuromuscular diseases,
+3. mean respiratory rate exceeding two square deviations from the age norm, or the need for mechanical ventilation in acute illness not associated with general anesthesia or neuromuscular diseases,

-4. the number of leukocytes is more or less than the norm (not secondary leukopenia due to chemotherapy) or more than 10% of immature neutrophils.
+4. the number of leukocytes is greater or less than the age norm (not secondary leukopenia caused by chemotherapy) or more than 10% immature neutrophils.

-Infection - presumed or proven (excising agent, histological confirmation of infection or positive PCR data) caused by any pathogenic microorganism, or clinical syndromes associated with a high probability of infection.
-Evidence of infection includes positive findings or clinical explanations of imaging or laboratory tests (leukocytes in sterile liquids and body cavities, petechial or purple rash or acute purpura, pulmonary infiltrates on radiographs, intestinal perforation).
+Infection - presumed or proven (bacterial culture, histologic confirmation of infection, or positive PCR) caused by any pathogenic microorganism, or clinical syndromes associated with a high probability of infection.
+Evidence of infection includes positive findings or clinical explanation on imaging or laboratory tests (leukocytes in sterile body fluids and cavities, petechial or purpuric rash or acute purpura, pulmonary infiltrates on radiographs, intestinal perforation).

-Sepsis - SSRM in the presence or as a result of an alleged or proven infection.
+Sepsis - SIRS in the presence of or as a result of suspected or proven infection.

-Severe sepsis - sepsis plus one of the listed cardiovascular organ dysfunction or ARDS, or two or more dysfunctions of other organs and systems (respiratory, renal, neurologic, hematological, hepatobiliary).
+Severe sepsis is sepsis plus one of the following: cardiovascular organ dysfunction or ARDS, or two or more dysfunctions of other organs and systems (respiratory, renal, neurological, hematological, hepatobiliary).

 Septic shock - sepsis and cardiovascular organ dysfunction.

-The basis for the definition and classification of pediatric sepsis was the SSVR criteria used in the clinical trial of recombinant human activated protein C in the treatment of severe sepsis in children (ENHANCE).
-Experts have taken into account that in children tachycardia and tachypnea are nonspecific symptoms of many pathological processes.
-In this regard, the main differences in the definition of SSRM between adults and children are that in order to diagnose SSRS in children, either changes in body temperature or changes in the number of leukocytes are necessary (the SSC of the child can not be diagnosed only on the basis of dyspnoea and tachycardia).
-In addition, some criteria should be modified to take into account the child's age.
-In particular, bradycardia can be a sign of SSRM in newborns and infants, whereas in older children, a rare heart rhythm is a sign of a preterminal condition.
-Hypothermia (body temperature below 36 ° C) may also indicate a serious infection, especially in infants.
+The definition and classification of pediatric sepsis were based on the SIRS criteria used in the ENHANCE clinical trial of recombinant human activated protein C in severe sepsis in children.
+The experts took into account that in children, tachycardia and tachypnea are non-specific symptoms of many pathological processes.
+In this regard, the main differences in the definition of SIRS between adults and children are that either changes in body temperature or changes in the white blood cell count are necessary to diagnose SIRS in children (SIRS in a child cannot be diagnosed based on dyspnea and tachycardia alone).
+In addition, some criteria should be modified taking into account the child's age.
+In particular, bradycardia may be a sign of SIRS in neonates and infants, whereas in older children, a rare heart rate is a sign of a pre-terminal state.
+Hypothermia (body temperature below 36 °C) may also indicate a serious infection, especially in infants.

-Body temperature above 38.5 ° C increases the specificity and affects the nature of intensive therapy.
-The temperature measured on the toe by temporal or axillary access is not sufficiently accurate.
-The central temperature should be measured with a rectal, a urinary or central catheter (in the pulmonary artery).
+Body temperature above 38.5 °C increases specificity and influences the nature of intensive care.
+Temperature measured on the toe by temporal or axillary access cannot be considered sufficiently accurate.
+Central temperature should be measured by rectal, bladder or central catheter (in the pulmonary artery).

 In adults and young children, diagnostic criteria for septic shock differ significantly.
-In pediatric practice, a shock is defined as a tachycardia (may be absent in hypothermia) with symptoms of decreased perfusion (weakening of the peripheral pulse as compared to the central one, changing its filling, increasing the time of capillary filling to 2 s or more, marble and cold extremities, diuresis decrease).
-It must be remembered that in children arterial hypotension is a late sign of shock, a manifestation of decompensation of the circulatory system, that shock in a child can occur long before the onset of arterial hypotension.
+In pediatric practice, shock is defined as tachycardia (may be absent in hypothermia) with symptoms of decreased perfusion (weakening of the peripheral pulse compared to the central one, changes in its filling, an increase in the capillary filling time to 2 s or more, marbled and cold extremities, decreased diuresis).
+It should be remembered that in children, arterial hypotension is a late sign of shock, a manifestation of decompensation of the circulatory system, i.e. shock in a child can occur long before the onset of arterial hypotension.

-It should be noted that there is no evidence base for the above points, therefore the information presented is based on the opinion of experts and the data of the medical literature.
+It should be noted that there is no evidence base for the above points, so the information provided is based on expert opinions and medical literature data.

-It is necessary to take into account the age features of patients, since the clinical differences between SSRM and organ failure largely depend on the physiological changes occurring in the child's body as it grows up.
-For this reason, the definition of sepsis in a child depends both on the biological, and on the actual age and laboratory data.
-Taking into account the peculiarities of the course of sepsis, 6 clinically and physiologically significant age groups were proposed, as well as threshold diagnostic values of the signs of SSER.
+It is necessary to take into account the age characteristics of patients, since the clinical differences between SIRS and organ failure largely depend on the physiological changes that occur in the child's body as he or she grows up.
+For this reason, the definition of sepsis in a child depends on both biological and actual age and laboratory data.
+Taking into account the characteristics of the course of sepsis, 6 clinically and physiologically significant age groups, as well as threshold diagnostic values of SIRS signs, are proposed.

-Age groups of children with reference to the definition of severe sepsis
+Age groups of children in relation to the definition of severe sepsis

 Newborns